 From flourishing tropical gardens and nature reserves to coral reef systems below the sea, natural attractions abound throughout the islands of the Abacos.
 Whatever you're interested in, there is an activity for you: hiking, birding, snorkeling, diving; you can do it all.

 Do you want to spend part of your vacation outdoors?
-You may be happy to find out that the area has a few interesting nature preserves available.
+You might be happy to learn the area has a few interesting nature preserves available.

 Pelican Cays National Park is a nature preserve southeastern Abaco.
 Established in 1972, this land and sea park is comprised of Channel Rock, Gaulding Cay, the southern portion of Sandy Cay as well as their surrounding waters.
 It is a popular destination among snorkelers because of the great underwater biodiversity, coral reefs, and underwater caves.